The Wellness Workshop

 Pre/Post Natal Nutrition

-During your initial consultation, our Dietitian will ask you questions about your medical history, lifestyle, work, social background, and your current health-related concerns and nutrition goals.
+During your initial consultation, the Dietitian will ask you questions about your medical history, lifestyle, work, social background, and your current health-related concerns and nutrition goals.

 You will have the opportunity to speak freely and in confidence about everything and anything that you feel is impacting on you, your health, and your relationship with food.

-From there we’ll then provide you with a tailored plan created specifically to reach your personal goals in small achievable steps.
-We will also equip you with resources, recipe ideas, and practical exercises that will help facilitate the changes you wish to make.
+From there you'll be provided with a tailored plan created specifically to reach your personal goals in small achievable steps.
+You'll also be equipped with resources, recipe ideas, and practical exercises that will help facilitate the changes you wish to make.

 In review appointments, you can ask questions and address any barriers to your goals, develop insight into your eating behaviours, and adapt any strategies as necessary.